MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 # Security features in Power BI Embedded

 Power BI Embedded has several ways to filter data and restrict data access to specific users.
-Among
+Some of these security methods are:

 * **Row-Level Security (RLS)**
   RLS enables you to control access to rows in a database table through group memberships.
 When you embed items, you can use RLS to restrict user access to data.
 With RLS, different users can work with the same items but see different data.
 To learn more about RLS, see [Row-Level security (RLS) with Power BI](../../enterprise/service-admin-rls.md).